A Unified Approach to Diffusion Analysis of Queues with General Patience-time Distributions: Introduction

-In the current literature, there are two main streams of studies on abandonment, distinguished by different scalings of the patience time.
-The first one keeps the patience time distribution fixed in a heavy traffic regime.
-This stream can be further classified depending on the heavy traffic regime assumed.
-In the conventional heavy traffic regime, \cite{WardGlynn2003a} identified the diffusion limit as a reflected Ornstein-Uhlenbeck process for the $M/M/1+M$ model.
+In the literature, there are two main streams of studies on abandonment that differ by the patience-time scaling.
+The first one keeps the patience-time distribution fixed in a heavy-traffic regime.
+This stream can be further classified depending on the assumed heavy-traffic regime.
+In the conventional heavy-traffic regime, \cite{WardGlynn2003a} identified the diffusion limit as a reflected Ornstein-Uhlenbeck process for the $M/M/1+M$ model.
 Later, \cite{WardGlynn2005} extended the result to the general $G/GI/1+GI$ model.
-In the Halfin-Whitt regime, \cite{GMR2002} obtained the diffusion limit for the $M/M/n+M$ model.
-Recently, \cite{DaiHeTezcan2010} extended the diffusion analysis to a more general $G/PH/n+GI$ model by applying a general continuous map to both the fluid and diffusion-scaled processes and the random-time-change theorem.
-At the same time, \cite{MandelbaumMomcilovic2010} derived diffusion approximations by connecting the $G/GI/n+GI$ queue to the $G/GI/n$ queue, building on the work of \cite{Reed2009}, and identifying a relation between the queue length and the offered waiting time processes.
-In the NDS regime, \cite{Atar2011NDS} established the diffusion approximation for the model with Poisson arrivals, and exponential service and patience times.
-Results in all of the above studies share the common feature that only the density of the patience time distribution at the origin plays a role in the diffusion limit.
-Intuitively, the reason is that the expected delay being of order $O(n^{-1/2})$ causes the abandonment behavior to be dominated by the shape of the patience time distribution between 0 and $O(n^{-1/2})$.
-Thus, taking the limit $n\to\infty$ loses all the information about the patience time distribution except for the density at 0.
+In the Halfin-Whitt regime, \cite{GMR2002} obtained the diffusion limit for the $M/M/n+M$ model. \cite{DaiHeTezcan2010} extended the diffusion analysis to a more general $G/PH/n+GI$ model by applying a general continuous map to both the fluid and diffusion-scaled processes and the random-time-change theorem. \cite{MandelbaumMomcilovic2010} derived diffusion approximations for the $G/GI/n+GI$ queue building on the work on the $G/GI/n$ queue by \cite{Reed2009}.
+In the non-degenerate slowdown regime (NDS), \cite{Atar2012NDS} established the diffusion approximation for the model with Poisson arrivals and exponential service and patience times.
+Results of all the above studies share the common feature that only the density of the patience-time distribution at the origin plays a role in the diffusion limit.

-In the other stream of the literature, the patience time distribution is instead scaled by using the hazard rate.
-For the $n$th system, the hazard rate function is defined by